koenbuyens/oauth-2.0-security-cheat-sheet/README.md

 There are two ways to pass the above tokens throughout the system, namely:

 - **Handle-based Tokens**  (opaque tokens, reference tokens) are typically random strings that can be used to retrieve the data associated with that token.
 This is similar to passing a variable by reference in a programming language.
 - **Self-contained Tokens** are tokens that contain all the data associated with that token.
 This is similar to passing a variable by value in a programming language.
+This is typically expressed as a JWT.

 Refresh tokens are handle-based.
 Access tokens can be either.

+OpenID/Connect is an authenitcation mechanism built on top of the authZ grant.

 ## Architectural Decisions